klyed/hivesmartchain/docs/deploy.md

-# Burrow Deploy (Playbooks)
+# HiveSmartChain Deploy (Playbooks)

-The Burrow deploy toolkit can do a number of things:
+The HiveSmartChain deploy toolkit can do a number of things:

 * compile Solidity source files (using solc) and deploy to chain
 * call function on existing contract